Hand Flapping: Should I Be Worried? Does it Only Happen with Autism?

-That said, there are times when our brains just can’t handle the amount of sensory information we’re throwing their way.
-We get overwhelmed in a noisy shopping mall and walk outside; we hear a loud noise and cover our ears; we get exciting news and start jumping around like fools.
+We get overwhelmed in a noisy shopping mall and walk outside; we hear a loud noise and cover our ears; we have perseverative behaviors; we get exciting news and start jumping around like fools.
 Our scream canisters boil over and our sensory systems struggle to handle it.

 Is hand flapping a sign of autism?